 Pencil Round is another very current, and very popular granite edge that works in almost any setting.
 When you have a gorgeous granite in a designer kitchen, or a subtle granite in a calming space, Pencil Round just works.
 This is a standard granite edge profile.

 The Double Pencil edge has slightly more rounded edges than Flat Polish, yet retains the sleek and current feel.
 Clients often choose this when they expect to spend a lot of time leaning against the front edges of the counter, or a lot of time sitting up at a high bar.
 This is a standard granite edge profile.

 Full Bullnose shows up everywhere – in residential and commercial settings.
 This soft edge style lets other design elements in the space take center stage.
-This edge is most popular in tradional settings.
+This edge is most popular in traditional settings.
 This edge is also frequently found on pre-fab counters used by production builders, so it carries less of an “upgraded” designation than it used to (although we hear that the big box stores still charge a lot extra to put this edge on counters).
-This is one of the standard granite edge profiles we can put on your counters.

 Quarter Inch Bevel

 The Quarter Inch Bevel (1/4 inch bevel) is a good choice when you don’t want a rounded edge on your granite but still want some shape.